sroehrl/eagle-talent/readme.md

 Outstanding to-dos & problems can be found here under issues.

-### Security
+### IP

 This is a public repository.
 Keep that in mind when creating issues or pull-requests.
+When in doubt, use company-internal channels.

 ## Help developing?